Auburn University, Auburn, AL 2017

 AlaCOMP, a privately owned company that manages workers compensation insurance, tasked SNA with the complete renovation of an existing building they purchased for their new, expanded Headquarters building in Montgomery, Alabama.

-The company owners wanted to alter the overall building impression through changes to the exterior skin and landscape; SNA altered the exterior cladding of the building adding new materials and increasing daylight with new windows, while using the opportunity to correct existing waterproofing issues.
+The company owners wanted to alter the overall building impression through changes to the exterior skin and landscape; SNA altered the exterior cladding of the building, adding new materials and increasing daylight with new windows, while using the opportunity to correct existing waterproofing issues.
 Re-working the site included a new parking lot for employees, and the provision of new ADA parking, building egress, lighting, and additional landscaping.
-Inside the building, SNA provided a complete interior finishes renovation for the existing open office, break rooms, manager offices and training space, while revamping an existing warehouse space and converting it to a high end executive suite that included offices, meeting spaces, a lounge, display, kitchen, small group training, and high end restroom and locker room for the company leaders.
+Inside the building, SNA provided a complete interior finishes renovation for the existing open office, break rooms, manager offices and training space.
+Additionally, SNA converted an existing warehouse space into a high-end executive suite to include offices, meeting spaces, a lounge, display, kitchen, small group training, and high end restroom and locker room for the company leaders.

-As a result the new Headquarters for AlaCOMP accurately expresses their company vision and identity, while providing Class A office space for an expanding company.
+As a result, the new Headquarters for AlaCOMP accurately expresses their company vision and identity while providing quality office space for an expanding company.

 East Glenn administrative support facility adaptive reuse

 Auburn University, AL 2015